How to Get No Deductible / Zero Deductible Car Insurance

 Comprehensive Coverage: Comprehensive coverage tends to have a lower deductible than collision coverage.
 Comprehensive coverage covers damage to your vehicle outside of accidents, including environmental damage, vehicle theft, vandalism, and other issues.
 A typical comprehensive coverage deductible is $250 to $750.

 Personal Injury Protection: Some states prevent insurers from charging a deductible for personal injury protection claims.
-If you file a claim for medical bills after an accident through your personal injury protection, then your insurer could cover these costs without requiring a deductible, depending on your state.
+If you file a claim for medical bills after an accident through your personal injury protection, your insurer could cover these costs without requiring a deductible, depending on your state.

 Uninsured Motorist Coverage: Some states require uninsured motorist coverage.
 This coverage could cover a hit-and-run and similar incidents.
 Some states prevent insurers from charging a deductible for uninsured motorist property damage claims.
 If a driver hits your vehicle and doesn’t have insurance, or if someone hits your vehicle and leaves the scene, then your insurer could cover the cost of repairing this damage without requiring a deductible.